sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Popular frameworks like Play on Scala achieve performance by mixing threads and reactive programming (callbacks).
-And if you read the text on the Play website, it says quite clearly that the reason that it has reactive routines, i.e. shares requests on the same thread, is primarily for performance reasons.
+And if you read the text on the Play website, it states that the reason that it has reactive routines, i.e. shares requests on the same thread, is primarily for performance reasons.
 But watch of for nasty problems, like remember that you can't do anything expensive in that callback or other things will stop that share the same thread.